English

 PuppyOne's two-way local folder sync protocol.

-• Keeps local directories and the cloud Context File System in real-time sync
+• Keeps local directories and the cloud content tree in real-time sync

 • Runs through a background daemon